svetameanssun/ft_irc/parcer_manual.md

 The server finally sends a RPL_WELOCME to the client, if the registration was successful!

-The _parcerResult pointer will keep an address of the UserParcerResult object, with a vector containing 3 elements:
+The _parcerResult pointer will keep an address of the UserParcerResult object, with a vector containing 3 attributes:
 - a string with a nickname.
 - a string with a realname.
-- a rudimantary attribute _userParamsVec (if we have theprevious 2, we do not need this one).
+- a rudimantary attribute _userParamsVec (if we have the previous 2, we do not need this one).

 NB! for Ruben ==>